RafaelMenesesRibeiro/Highly-Dependable-Systems/README.md

      clients you will run in total plus eight-thousand, that is the highest userId in the system assuming the same as in the server launch command.

+ ## 3 - Documentation
+* DESIGNDECISIONS.md - for a concise description and justification of the design decisions.
+* THREATANALYSIS.md - for an analysis of the possible threats and corresponding protection mechanisms.